Why should I build a personal brand and share content on Recruiterly?

 - Posted publicly on your Recruiterly profile.

-- Across your social profiles that you have connected to Recruiterly.
+- Across the social profiles that you have connected to Recruiterly.

 - Private news feed for you and your colleagues connected by the Social Community Tool.